 Now, all our building blocks are native Ramda functions.
 So, why even wrap them in our own functions.
-Seems overkill, let’s clean up even more variable names (getting rid of more stateful things):
+Let’s use them straight in the

-And that’s it for part 2: curry and more Ramda in our arsenal.
+And that’s it for part 2!
+Now we have curry and more Ramda in our arsenal!